AlperenCicek/cardGame/ReadMe.txt

-"The project that I wrote before, to understand github logic."
+The project that I wrote before, to understand github logic.